 Our operations have been financed primarily through the issuance and sale of convertible preferred stock, our collaboration with AbbVie, and issuance of common stock upon the completion of our IPO and follow-on public offering.
-We completed our IPO in February 2019, and received \$168.2 million net proceeds, after deducting underwriting discounts and offering expenses.
+We completed our IPO in February 2019, and received \$168.2 million net proceeds, after deducting underwriting discounts and commissions and offering expenses.
 We completed a follow-on public offering in January 2020 and received \$224.5 million net proceeds, after deducting underwriting discounts and commissions and offering expenses.

 To date, we have not had any products approved for sale and have not generated any revenue from product sales nor been profitable.
 Further, we do not expect to generate revenue from product sales until such time, if ever, that we are able to successfully complete the development and obtain marketing approval for one of our product candidates.
 We will continue to require additional capital to develop our product candidates and fund operations for the foreseeable future.
 We have incurred net losses in each year since inception and expect to continue to incur net losses for the foreseeable future.
 Our ability to generate product revenue will depend on the successful development and eventual commercialization of one or more of our product candidates.
-Our net losses were \$40.0 million and \$18.6 million for the three months ended March 31, 2020 and 2019, respectively.
-As of March 31, 2020, we had an accumulated deficit of \$259.8 million.
+Our net losses were \$45.3 million and \$85.3 million for the three and six months ended June 30, 2020, respectively.
+Our net losses were \$24.6 million and \$43.1 million for the three and six months ended June 30, 2020, we had an accumulated deficit of \$305.2 million.
 Substantially all of our net losses have resulted from costs incurred in connection with our research and development programs and from general and administrative costs associated with our operations.
 We expect our expenses will increase substantially in connection with our ongoing activities, as we:

-- advance product candidates through preclinical studies and clinical trials; - pursue regulatory approval of product candidates; - hire additional personnel; - operate as a public company; - acquire, discover, validate, and develop additional product candidates; - · require the manufacture of supplies for our preclinical studies and clinical trials; and - obtain, maintain, expand, and protect our intellectual property portfolio.
+- advance product candidates through preclinical studies and clinical trials; - pursue regulatory approval of product candidates; - hire additional personnel; - operate as a public company; - acquire, discover, validate, and develop additional product candidates; - require the manufacture of supplies for our preclinical studies and clinical trials; and - obtain, maintain, expand, and protect our intellectual property portfolio.